couchbase/couchbase-lite-android/README.md

 * [1.0.0 zipfile](http://www.couchbase.com/dl/releases/couchbase-lite/android/1.0.0/couchbase-lite-android-community_1.0.0.zip/download)

-## Building Couchbase Lite from source
+## Building Couchbase Lite master branch from source

 ### Prerequisites

 * [Download Android Studio](http://developer.android.com/sdk/installing/studio.html).
-Versions 0.5.7 and 0.5.8 are known to work.
-Anything older will almost certainly not work.
-Newer versions after 0.5.8 may or may not work.  (if not, please report an issue)
+Versions 0.8.2 is known to work, with the following caveat: when importing, you will see [this error](https://code.google.com/p/android/issues/detail?id=74673), but after that you should be able to click the menu bar item "Sync Project with Gradle files" and the project should work after that.
+If you are trying to build the 1.0.x release branch, you will need to use Android Studio version 0.5.7.

 * Under Tools / Android / Android SDK Manager and install "Extras/Google Repository" and "Extras/Android Support Repository" (future versions of Android Studio may make this step unnecessary)